 In May 2011, the FASB issued ASU No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. Generally Accepted Accounting Principles and International Financial Reporting Standards ("IFRSs").
 This standard updates accounting guidance to clarify the measurement of fair value to align the guidance and improve the comparability surrounding fair value measurement within GAAP and IFRSs.
 The standard also updates requirements for measuring fair value and expands the required disclosures.
 The standard does not require additional fair value measurements and was not intended to establish valuation standards or affect valuation practices outside of financial reporting.
 This standard was effective for the Company on January 1, 2012.
-The adoption of this standard did not have a material impact on the Company's consolidated financial statements or required disclosures.
+The adoption of this standard did not have a material effect on the Company's condensed consolidated financial statements or required disclosures.

 In June 2011, the FASB issued ASU No. 2011-05, Presentation of Comprehensive Income.
-This standard eliminates the current option to report other comprehensive income and its components in the statement of changes in equity.
+This standard eliminates the option to report other comprehensive income and its components in the statement of changes in equity.
 The standard is intended to enhance comparability between entities that report under US GAAP and those that report under IFRS, and to provide a more consistent method of presenting non-owner transactions that affect an entity's equity.
 Under the ASU, an entity can elect to present items of net income and other comprehensive income in one continuous statement, referred to as the statement of comprehensive income, or in two separate, but consecutive, statements.
 Each component of net income and each component of other comprehensive income, together with totals for comprehensive income and its two parts, net income and other comprehensive income, would need to be displayed under either alternative.
-The statement(s) would need to be presented with equal prominence as the other primary consolidated financial statements.
-The ASU does not change items that constitute net income and other comprehensive income).
+The statement(s) would need to be presented with equal prominence as the other primary condensed consolidated financial statements.
+The ASU does not change items that constitute net income and other comprehensive income, when an item of other comprehensive income must be reclassified to net income or the earnings-pershare computation (which will continue to be based on net income).
 The new US GAAP requirements are effective for public entities as of the beginning of a fiscal year that begins after December 15, 2011 and interim and annual periods thereafter.
 Early adoption is permitted, but full retrospective application is required under the accounting standard.
-The adoption of this standard did not have a material impact on the Company's consolidated results of operations, cash flows, and financial position since the Company does not have other comprehensive income
+The adoption of this standard did not have a material effect on the Company's consolidated results of operations, cash flows, and financial position since the Company does not have other comprehensive income

-In September 2011, the FASB issued ASU No. 2011-08, Intangibles - Goodwill and Other (Topic 350) Testing Goodwill for Impairment.
-This standard simplifies how an entity tests goodwill for impairment and allows an entity to first assess qualitative factors in determining whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+In September 2011, the FASB issued ASU No. 2011-08, Intangibles - Goodwill and Other (Topic 350) Testing Goodwill for Impairment.This standard simplifies how an entity tests goodwill for impairment and allows an entity to first assess qualitative factors in determining whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 This standard is effective for entities as of the beginning of a fiscal year that begins after December 15, 2011 and interim and annual periods thereafter.
 Early adoption is permitted.
-The adoption of this standard did not have a material impact on the Company's consolidated financial statements or required disclosures.
+The adoption of this standard did not have a material effect on the Company's condensed consolidated financial statements or required disclosures.